Singular support of coherent sheaves, and the geometric Langlands conjecture

 is an isomorphism.
 Here $\prod$ stands for the product in the category of graded $A$-modules.

 {\em (d)} The homotopy limit

 vanishes. \end{lem}

 \begin{proof} Since the objects $A_a(j)$ generate $(A_a\mod)^{\BG_m}$, (a) and (b) are equivalent.
-Moreover, the space $\Hom_A(A_a(j),M[i])$ identifies with $j$-th graded component of $i$-th cohomology of the cone of map from (c); therefore, (a) and (c) are equivalent.
+Moreover, the space $\Hom_A(A_a(j),M[i])$ identifies with the $j$-th graded component of the $i$-th cohomology of the cone of the map from (c); therefore, (a) and (c) are equivalent.
 Finally, (c) and (d) are equivalent by definition. \end{proof}

 \sssec{} Let us denote the full subcategory of $(A\mod)^{\BG_m}$, satisfying the equivalent conditions of \lemref{l:cosupp} by By condition (b), this subcategory is the right orthogonal of $(A_a\mod)^{\BG_m}$.
 Note that $(A\mod)^{\BG_m}_{\langle a\rangle}$ is a thick subcategory that is closed under products, but not co-products.